syke99/dynaQ/README.md

 ### Connections, Transactions, and PreparedStatements

-dynaQ also allows for using dynamic queries on database connections, database transactions, and prepared statements after creating your dynamic querier with `dynaQ.NewDynaQ(db *sql.DB)`, you can call `NewDqConn(conn *sql.Conn)`, `NewDqTransaction(tx *sql.Tx)`, or `NewDqPreparedStatement(query string)` respectively before querying
+dynaQ also allows for using dynamic queries on database connections.
+After creating your dynamic querier with `dynaQ.NewDynaQ(db *sql.DB)`, you can call `NewDqConn(conn *sql.Conn)` before querying to query on a specific database connection

 ### dynaQ Usage Ideas